 Child Tax Credit

-If you’re applying for Universal Credit, you won’t get the Cost of Living Payment until your benefits claim is successful.
+If you’re waiting for a decision on your benefits claim, you won’t get the Cost of Living Payment until your claim is successful.

 If you get a disability benefit

-The government will automatically give you £150 in September 2022.
-You'll get this payment if you get any of the following benefits:
+You would have been eligible for this one-off payment if you get any of the following benefits:

 Disability Living Allowance